 Enger Tower stands at an elevation of 531 feet (162 m) above Lake Superior, in Duluth, Minnesota providing panoramic views of the Twin Ports.
 Each of the tower's levels has a lookout that is accessible by stairs.
 A green beacon mounted on top of the tower can be seen for many miles.

 Enger Tower was built as a tribute to businessman and philanthropist, Bert Enger (1864-1931).
 Enger was a Norwegian immigrant who had found success in Duluth as a furniture seller.
-At the time of his death, Enger donated a sizable portion of his estate to the city of Duluth.
-This included the land known as Enger Hill which includes Enger Park and Enger Golf Course.
+The tower was first dedicated by Crown Prince Olav and Crown Princess Märtha of Norway on June 15, 1939.

 A poster print is created using a professional laser printer on heavy, cover stock paper.
 The quality of the print and of the paper vary.
 Colors are placed on the paper with dots.

-An artist proof is matte photographic proof produced by a professional printer.
+An artist's proof is matte photographic proof produced by a professional printer.
 Colors are continuous and have no dots.